 Save up to 40% on Development/Security Compliance/Maintenance costs with Belitsoft´s DevOps engineering team.
 Talk to our business development manager to get a free quote.

 Must-Have DevOps Skills and Job Functions

 Whatever your business needs are, the software development cycle remains equal:

 - and the operational part (monitoring, maintaining, and troubleshooting).

 To actively participate in each stage and perform effectively, make sure your DevOps team fulfills the core skills and job functions, essential for each stage of the development cycle.

-Compared to traditional software development, in DevOps teams, engineers work along the entire software development lifecycle, from development and QA to deployment to operations.
+Compared to traditional software development, in DevOps teams, remote dedicated developers work along the entire software development lifecycle, from development and QA to deployment to operations.
 So each engineer in such a DevOps team develops a skillset not limited to a single function.

 However, due to such diversity of functions, the DevOps label covers a vast array of engineers with various skills and responsibilities.

 We know!
 It’s hard even to read such a list of skills thoroughly.
 Imagine how a single person can know all of this as thoroughly as you’d like him to.
 This is why, ideally, DevOps refers to a team and not a single person.
 Only such an approach will bring your business the expected outcomes.

 - Use Jira to optimize collaboration, prioritize tasks, and manage regular reporting on the progress.